Images pour orchestre

 Images pour orchestre, L. 122, is an orchestral composition in three sections by Claude Debussy, written between 1905 and 1912.
-Debussy had originally intended this set of Images as a two-piano sequel to the first set of Images for solo piano, as described in a letter to his publisher Durand as of September 1905.
+Debussy had originally intended this set of Images as a two-piano sequel to the first set of Images for solo piano, as described in a letter to his publisher Durand in September 1905.
 However, by March 1906, in another letter to Durand, he had begun to think of arranging the work for orchestra rather than two pianos.
+Debussy dedicated the work to his second wife, Emma Bardac.

 Scoring

 Images pour orchestre is scored for a large orchestra consisting of 2 piccolos, 2 flutes, 2 oboes, oboe d'amore, cor anglais, 3 clarinets, bass clarinet, 3 bassoons, contrabassoon, 4 horns, 4 trumpets (in C), 3 trombones, tuba, timpani, field drum, tambourine, castanets, 2 harps, celesta, triangle, xylophone, cymbals, 3 bells, and strings.

 Sections

 I. Gigues (1909–1912)

 The original title of Gigues was Gigues tristes.
 Debussy used his memories of England as inspiration for the music, in addition to the song "Dansons la gigue" by Charles Bordes and the Tyneside folk tune "The Keel Row", which are used as key themes.
 Revolving around Gigues are musical cells which give a sense of unity to the piece.
 Most are short motifs which appear once or twice or are reused in fragments throughout the piece.
 Other themes are long solo passages written particularly for the oboe d'amore.

 There is debate over the role of André Caplet in the orchestration of Gigues.
 Robert Orledge and Williametta Spencer have accepted that Caplet assisted with the orchestration.
 According to François Lesure, however, the manuscript score in the Bibliothèque nationale (MS 1010) shows no evidence of Caplet's involvement.